-Currently, there are no native Alexa skill for Roku media players.
+Do you want to control your Roku with Amazon Echo devices and Alexa commands?
+Currently, there are no native Alexa skill for Roku streaming players and Roku TVs.
 However there are two mobile app options that you can use to give your Roku Alexa controls.
 Of course we’d prefer a native solution, but for now, this is the best Alexa Roku integration we got.
 They are better than using Logitech Harmony Hub.
 Why?
 Because you don’t need to spend more money on an extra device to make your Echo voice assistant talk to your Roku streaming player or Roku TV.

 Quick remote was designed specifically for controlling Roku with Alexa and/or Google Assistant.
 By installing the Quick Remote app on your Android device or Apple iOS and then enabling the Alexa skill, Alexa commands from your Echo, Echo Dot or Tap can now easily navigate your Roku menu and start playing your favorite channels.
 You can play, pause, rewind, fast forward, or stop your favorite shows just like you would with your regular remote control.
 You can launch a specific channel, like Sling TV or Netflix.
 Navigating Roku’s menu by saying go left, right or select is also available.
 It can follow multiple commands at once and control multiple Roku streaming players.
 You can even ask for it to wait for your next voice command.

 One caveat is that your phone or tablet’s wifi need to stay on in order for this app to work.
 It’s using the app on the mobile device route commands to your Roku devices.
 See important note from the app developer: